-First, the 2008 review recommended a COAG-led process to review and reform industry-specific consumer regulation.
-Among its other tasks, this process was to identify unnecessary divergences in State and Territory regulation, and consider the case for transferring policy and enforcement responsibilities to the Commonwealth.
-Although administrative changes have made it difficult now to determine how far the reform advanced, it appears that matters in the relevant Commission recommendation are 'unfinished business'.
-There remain some important differences between jurisdictions' regulations, particularly in relation to electrical appliances, and building and construction.
-There is a case to revitalise review and reform of these matters, particularly in relation to electrical safety standards.
+The prospective benefits of sound and nationally-consistent regulation were the basis for the Commission's 2008 recommendation for a COAG-led process to review and reform industry-specific consumer regulation.
+Among its other tasks, this process was to identify unnecessary divergences in state and territory regulation, and consider the case for transferring policy and enforcement responsibilities to the commonwealth.
+Although administrative changes have made it difficult to determine how far the reform advanced, it appears that matters in the relevant Commission recommendation are 'unfinished business'.
+There remain some important differences between jurisdictions' regulations, particularly in relation to electrical goods, and building and construction.
+There is a case to revitalise or follow through on efforts to reform these regulations.